bertt/GdalOnNet8Sample/README.md

 # GDAL on .NET Core Sample

-Sample of running GDAL on .NET Core.
+Sample of running GDAL 2.4 on .NET Core 3.1.
 Works on Linux and Windows (not Mac).

 Sample contains 2 parts: